3060458966/vitaFlow/vitaflow/annotate_server/readme.md

 # VF Image Annotation Tool

-Initial goal of this Annotation tool was to provide a simple annotation tool that can do the following

-* A Image Annotation - Web tool (can run in local or over web for a group collaboration)
-* Generation of XML-annotation file for each image file

-As the growth continued, we added following image features to it.

-* Fix rotation images
-* Crop the image to user required size
-* Automated Binarisation of images

-Other pages

-* A Summary page: To review how well the cropping & binarisation are working
-* A Stats page: To know the statistics of on annotation completed

 # History

 Today, Image(document) Annotation has become of the important tool & job required for machine learning models to learn and try to predict.
 But as of 2019, we find only a limited number of tools that fit into out category that would help quickly annotated the image.